 Block stored energy.

 Sometimes, equipment retains stored energy that can be difficult to identify and contain.
-LOTO procedures should draw attention to these potential problems, including moving parts, springs under tension, pressured steams or water, vets, and so on.
+LOTO procedures should draw attention to these potential problems, including moving parts, springs under tension, pressured steams or water, vents, and so on.
 You might need to open relief valves, bleed hydraulic parts, install brakes, and take other preventive measures.

 Verify equipment isolation.